Eminent Domain Attorneys In Georgia

 Frequently Asked Questions

 You are entitled to fair compensation during condemnation, but government workers often do not initially quote a fair price to landowners.
-In addition, they may retain the services of experts and highly-paid attorneys to represent their side of the case.
+In addition, they may retain the services of experts and highly paid attorneys to represent their side of the case.

-Eminent domain, in practice, is not necessarily about stopping an acquisition as much as it is about getting the right compensation for the acquisition.
-While it is possible to stop a taking, and Sever Walker Padgitt has a track record of doing exactly that, those situations are rare and require an intensive analysis of both facts and the law.
-If a condemnor does not follow condemnation law, you may have an argument for stopping the taking.
-If the condemnor does follow the law, your likely best bet is to focus your attention on getting the right amount of compensation for what the acquisition is doing to the property.
+While it is possible to stop this from happening, and Sever Walker Padgitt has a track record of doing exactly that, those situations are rare and require an intensive analysis of both facts and the law.
+If a condemnor does not follow the condemnation law, you may argue about stopping the taking.

-The government must provide just compensation in exchange for the taking of any land.
-So what is considered to be “just?”
 Unfortunately, condemnors do not always operate with the landowners’ concerns in mind and will often issue low-ball offers, with the threat of eminent domain as a cudgel, to unsuspecting landowners.

 With the help of an attorney, you can fight for the compensation you are entitled to under the law.